fxkr/autotee/README.md

-# rtmptee
+# autotee

-rtmptee manages video transcoding processes.
+autotee manages video transcoding processes.

 It watches an nginx-rtmp server for active streams.
 For each active stream, it spawns a source process, one or more sink processes, and forwards data from